Mojang/minecraft-editor/README.md

 ---

 ## Development
 We are in early development and there is still a lot of work our team has ahead of us.
-In line with our principles, we want to share early and often with you, and develop alongside our creator community!
+In line with our principles, we want to share early and often with you.
 We are eager for your feedback and want to work with you to iterate.

 ---